Lutz127/german-vocab-app/README.md

 ## Project Overview

-The application lets users practice German vocabulary through quizzes in many categories.
+The application lets users practice German vocabulary through quizzes in many categories, it currently includes **785 vocabulary words** in total for the A1 CEFR level.
 Each quiz pulls data from JSON files stored in `/static/data/`.
 A user chooses a category and a quiz mode, either German → English or English → German.
 Once a quiz ends, the app shows score, time, and (if the you got 100% score) a leaderboard placement.

 Incorrect answers get added to a personal “Failed Words” quiz, which becomes its own study mode.
 The user can return to failed words at any time for targeted practice.